 Tips for Buying Your First Home

-- Budget before all.
-If you’re a millennial thinking about becoming a homeowner, it’s important to make sure you stay within your budget.
+- If you’re a millennial thinking about becoming a homeowner, it’s important to make sure you stay within your budget.
 After all, you don’t want your mortgage payments to derail saving for retirement or totally deplete your emergency funds.
 SmartAsset’s home affordability calculator makes it easy to determine how much you can realistically spend on a house based on factors like your annual income, debt and location.

 Questions about our study?
 Contact us at firstname.lastname@example.org